nhtran93/kolam_signaling/README.md

 # Make sure to check your working directory first.
 You should be in the root directory of this project.
 getwd()

+# Make sure to create a directory where the fitted MCMC samples will be saved.
+dir.create("samples")

 # Example of how to fit a statistical model (change the if statement to TRUE):
 density_model <- FALSE
 gini_model <- TRUE          # This model will be fitted